-- The degree of certainty in achieving the milestone - The frequency of milestone payments - The Company's efforts, which result in achievement of the milestone - The amount of the milestone payment relative to the other deliverables and payment terms, and - Whether the milestone payment is related to future performance or deliverables.
+- The degree of certainty in achieving the milestone - The frequency of milestone payments - · The Company's efforts, which result in achievement of the milestone - The amount of the milestone payment relative to the other deliverables and payment terms, and - Whether the milestone payment is related to future performance or deliverables

 The Company records as deferred revenue any amounts received prior to satisfying the revenue recognition criteria.
 Deferred revenue not expected to be recognized within the next twelve months is reported as non-current deferred revenue.
-The Company has not recognized any deferred revenue as of December 31, 2015 and 2016.
+The Company recognized \$0 and \$0.2 million deferred revenue as of December 31, 2016 and 2017 respectively.
+The deferred revenue reported as of December 31, 2017 relates to a prepayment received from ManRos Therapeutics SA for a development milestone that is not expected to be achieved until mid-2018 (see Note 3 for additional details).